pbedn/pbedn.github.io/content/post/2019-python-pep-summary-2.md

 **Keyword arguments:**

-    a) Are arguments preceded by an identifier in the format *kwarg=value*
+1 Are arguments preceded by an identifier in the format *kwarg=value*

-    b) And/Or passed as a value in a dictionary preceded by **
+2) And/Or passed as a value in a dictionary preceded by **

 ```python
 def function_kwarg(a=None, b=None, c=None):